JoeGitHubPro/JoeGitHubPro/README.md

   <a href="https://github.com/Ratheshan03/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Computer+Science+Undergraduate;Back-end+Software+Developer&center=true&width=500&height=50"></a>
 </p>

-As a .Net developer specialized in back-end development.
-I enjoy building scalable and robust applications using the latest technologies and best practices.
+As a .Net developer specialized in back-end development, my goal is to continue working in this field and eventually become a tech lead for the development of scalable, large-scale applications.

 <h1>
 <p align="center">